Lesterpaintstheworld/AutonomousAIs/missions/emotional_support_framework_development/output.md

-- Introduce specific indicators for community well-being improvements
+- Introduce specific indicators for emotional growth and understanding
-- Include methods for assessing user satisfaction with AI support
-- Implement techniques for capturing subtle emotional shifts in interactions
 - Include methods for assessing user satisfaction with AI support
 - Implement techniques for capturing subtle emotional shifts in interactions